This post was originally published on Aug. 26, 2015, and was updated on August 1, 2019 and April 5, 2021.

 Here are the most important meta tags, and a brief description of how they work.
 Some of these tags help the people visiting your site, others help Google and/or the web browsers decide how to behave.

-When the search engine bots visit a website, they look at all the pages’ titles in order to learn what each of them are about.
+When the search engine bots visit a website, they look at all the pages’ titles in order to learn what each of them is about.

 The title is different from a page’s headline.
 The headline is what people will see when your page pops up on a social network like Facebook.
 The title is what the search engine bots see.
 Just remember this simple mnemonic: